a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 #### `main.tf`
 This is the main configuration file where the infrastructure is declared.
 It defines:
 - **Resource Group:** A container that holds related Azure resources such as VMs, virtual networks, and public IPs.
 It's useful for managing permissions, billing, and cleanup.
-- **Virtual Network (VNet):** Provides an isolated and secure network environment in Azure where our VMs can communicate.
+- **Virtual Network (VNet):** Provides an isolated and secure network within the Azure cloud where our VMs can communicate.

    **Why do we need a VNet?:**
     - To simulate attacks internally between VMs (Kali attacking Ubuntu), and we want that traffic to be isolated from the public internet.